 This belief in quality is a big part of Sarah Susanka’s Not-So-Big-House philosophy.
 Design a smaller house, with higher quality design, materials & craftsmanship—to which I’d add, discipline yourself to make choices.
 You don’t need it all, and you’re not going to enjoy spending a big part of your life cleaning, maintaining, heating & cooling, storing, insuring and worrying about your things.
 Buy less things, but those you do buy, choose the best quality you can find.
 Choose quality over quantity and then discipline yourself to not buy or build everything you can afford.
 Don’t spend every dime you have or can borrow on quality.
 Buy only one pair of great boots, even if you can afford a second pair.
 Design your home so you have money left over at the end.
 That way it won’t be a burden, and your children will want it (that last piece of advice comes from my Dad–an attorney who specializes in Estate Planning and Probate Law).
 Follow this advice and you’ll have the time and money to experience a fuller and more meaningful life.
 You’ll be the one putting those boots on and going for a hike this weekend instead of the other person working Saturday and half of Sunday to make his or her mortgage payment this month.

 We hope to see changes to the way houses are built in America.
 There’s a lot of talk about a “New Normal”, and we hope to see a “Return to Quality”.
 Our grandparents believed in quality.
 They paid more for something made in the USA, of good design and materials, and bought it once.
 Their possessions are our prized antiques today.
-We’re optimistic that these difficult times will indeed usher in a “New Normal” in building, and that more people will choose to build high-quality timber frames, more energy efficient, smaller and greener homes–homes that will be loved, and taken care of for a hundred years or more.
+We’re optimistic that these difficult times will indeed usher in a “New Normal” in building, and that more people will choose to build a high-quality timber frame, more energy efficient, smaller and sustainable homes–homes that will be loved, and taken care of for a hundred years or more.

 Many people believe both inflation and higher energy costs lie ahead.
 Building a somewhat smaller, meticulously designed home with high quality materials and craftsmanship that is even more energy efficient than you think is required…and that doesn’t take every dollar you have…may turn out to be one of the smartest and most enjoyable investments you can make in the coming years.